Skip to content

 Configure the vScope service to run as the gMSA.

-Deploy the JEA endpoint that vScope will connect to.
+Deploy the JEA endpoint that vScope will use for discovery.

-Use one test target server first.
-When that works, deploy JEA to more target servers through GPO.
+Start with one test target server.
+After a successful vScope rediscovery, deploy the JEA endpoint to more target servers through Group Policy.

 01-New-vScopeGmsa.ps1